Adaptive vs. Static Robot-to-Human Handover: A Study on Orientation and Approach Direction: Study Description

 Utilizing a static hand-eye calibration matrix $\T{B}{C}$, which describes the transformation from the camera to the robot base, the hand's spatial pose is transformed into the robot's base frame through a direct matrix multiplication:

 For each object, the grasp reference frame (coinciding with the object frame during handover) is defined with respect to the hand frame to ensure task-dependent ergonomic optimization.
 This is achieved by combining a displacement along the palm axis with a task-specific orientation.\\ These effects are encoded in a constant homogeneous transformation $\T{H}{G}$ (specific to each scenario), which captures both the ergonomic offset and the desired grasp orientation to ensure a seamless grasp.
-The parameters of $\T{H}{G}$ were derived from a preliminary user study, where participants indicated their preferred receiving orientations for different post-handover tasks.
+The parameters of $\T{H}{G}$ were derived from a preliminary user study, in which the participants indicated their preferred receiving orientations for different post-handover tasks.
+In the present implementation, the downstream task is not inferred autonomously by the robot.
+Instead, the task label is specified by the experimental protocol for each trial and is used to select the corresponding task-specific transformation $\T{H}{G}$.
+Therefore, the online adaptation concerns the receiver's measured hand pose.
 The optimal grasping pose in the robot base frame, $\T{B}{G}$, is then computed as:

 Finally, the target pose for the object required to execute the handover is obtained as:

 The transformation $\T{B}{O}$ includes the forward kinematics of the robot arm and a constant transformation that depends on the relative pose between the gripper and the object.